Research and Innovation Challenges of Connected and Automated Driving

 Clara de la Torre

-DG Research & Innovation (RTD), Transport Directorate, European Commission
+Director, DG Research and Innovation (RTD), Transport Directorate, European Commission

 Dr. Carlo JT van de Weijer